clemcer/loggifly/README.md

 ### Templates & Filtering Log Lines

-For users who want more control over the appearance of their notifications, there’s a feature that allows you to apply a template and filter log messages to display only the relevant parts.
+For users who want more control over the appearance of their notifications, you can configure templates and filter log messages to display only the relevant parts.

 <details><summary><em>Click to expand:</em><strong> Filter Logs and set custom template: </strong></summary>